-- Reduction in Ethylene Oxide strength from - Local environmental permit allowing operation issued with no conditions placed on AMS - Zero Health & Safety events reported during the project - Zero environmental incidents reported within the project. - Zero complaints from neighbouring
+- Reduction in Ethylene Oxide strength from 15% to 5%. - Local environmental permit allowing operation issued with no conditions placed on AMS. - Zero Health & Safety events reported during the project. - Zero environmental incidents reported within the project. - Zero complaints from neighbouring businesses and/or other local area users.

 Link to Our Growing Sustainably Strategy.
-For more information see Page 21
+For more information see Page 21 🤣